 The Antarctic cruise season typically runs from November to March, with each month offering its own unique advantages.
 From November to December, Antarctica is covered in ice and penguins begin to lay their eggs.
 If you visit December to late-February, you’ll be able to see the penguins hatch.
 Mid-February to March is the most ideal time to see whales, as they migrate to the region during this period.

 You can take the Antarctic Explorer: Discovering the 7th Continent expedition with Quark Expeditions which is perfect for first-time explorers.
 Choose the longer option that adds in the flight from Buenos Aires if you want to ensure no chance of missing the boat in Ushuaia!
-Quark Expeditions offers a wide range of journeys around Antarctica.
-Each expedition is designed to showcase the best of what this incredible continent has to offer.

 Check out this post for everything to pack for a trip to Antarctica.

-With the help of expert guides, you’ll be able to experience the thrill of this polar region like never before.
+With the help of expert guides provided by your tour operator, you’ll be able to experience all this polar region has to offer.
 From visiting historic sites, to observing penguins and whales, to paddling glacial waters, I would highly recommend adding all of these to your expedition!
-Make sure you purchase add on excursions well in advance of your trip or even at booking.
-They do sell out!

-Hiking on Antarctica can be a challenging and physically demanding experience, but it is also incredibly rewarding.
 Not only do you get on the Antarctic mainland, but you get to go farther inland than everyone else.
 You’ll also be in a group of only about 10-15 people!

 There are a lot of articles about not getting on the mainland with certain tours.
 It’s never guaranteed (weather and accessibility often being the cause), but I had no problem of this with Quark Expeditions.
 I was on land every day that we weren’t traveling through the Drake Passage.